hiyama341/teemi/README.rst

     pCPR_sites = read_genbank_files(path+'CPR_promoters.gb')
     CPR_sites = read_genbank_files(path+'CPR_tCYC1.gb')

 We have four promoters and ten CPR homologs (all with integrated terminators).
-We want to convert them into ``pydna.Dseqrevord`` objects from their current form as Bio.Seqrecord.
+We want to convert them into ``pydna.Dseqrecord`` objects from their current form as ``Bio.Seqrecord``.
 We can do it this way:

 .. code-block:: python